Generating Independent Replicates Directly from the Posterior Distribution for a Class of Spatial Latent Gaussian Process Models: Introduction

-We emphasize the high potential impact of the contributions of EPR and GCM, since much of the literature places a high consistent emphasis on using MCMC strategies to obtain exact (correlated) samples from the posterior distribution.
-For example, at the time of writing this manuscript the following papers use MCMC in a GLMM setting: \citet{collins2021bayesian},\citet{covernton2021bayesian}, \citet{ganan2021bayesian}, \citet{liu2021bayesian}, \citet{jobst2021euro}, and \citet{sapri2021quantifying}, among others.
+We emphasize the high potential impact of the contributions of EPR and GCM, since much of the literature places a high consistent emphasis on using MCMC strategies to obtain asymptotically exact correlated samples from the posterior distribution.
+For example, at the time of writing this manuscript the following papers use MCMC in a spatial LGP setting: \citet{kang2023fast}, \citet{konomi2023bayesian}, \citet{porter2023objective}, \citet{vranckx2023spatial}, and \citet{zhang2023bayesian}, among others.
 All of these analyses can easily be adapted to be implemented using EPR, which completely avoids MCMC.

-EPR allows one to efficiently jointly analyze several types of correlated data.
-In particular, we consider jointly modeling four ``types of data,'' namely, conditionally Gaussian, Poisson, binomial, and Student-$t$ distributed data.
-Joint analysis of muliple response-type datasets is often accomplished using Bayesian GLMMs with Gaussian priors \citep[e.g., see][among several others]{christensen2002,gs2,wu2015bayesian,leClarke,Todd} and make use of computationally expensive MCMC techniques.
-Recently, \citet{bradleyHGT} introduced an approach that transforms the data and makes use of the CM distribution, but models transformed data and does not model the data directly.
-Consequently, our approach, which allows for joint modeling of multiple data types directly, offers a contribution to this growing literature.
+EPR allows one to efficiently analyze several types of correlated spatial data.
+In particular, we consider modeling three ``types of data,'' namely, conditionally Gaussian, Poisson, and binomial distributed spatial data.
+Computationally expensive MCMC techniques have become a standard for modeling spatial data \citep{robert2011short, gs}.
+Also, a common approximate Bayesian technique used frequently in the spatial statistics literature is referred to as integrated nested Laplace approximations \citep[INLA,][]{lindgren2022spde}.
+In this article, we compare MCMC and INLA to EPR.